seL4/docs/seL4ManualAPIGeneration.md

 seL4 has two types of API:

 - System Calls, mostly concerned with message-passing between threads.
-Some examples are Send and Recv
+Some examples are `Send` and `Recv`
     * In addition to the message-passing syscalls, there are debugging and benchmarking syscalls which can be enabled with a build flag.
 These are true syscalls, rather than object invocations.
 - Object Invocations, which are regular message-passing system calls, but whose recipient is effectively the kernel itself, and the message encodes some operation on a Kernel Object.
-Some examples are TCB_Resume and CNode_Copy.
+Some examples are `TCB_Resume` and `CNode_Copy`.
     - Some kernel objects and object invocations are specific to a particular processor architecture.
-Some examples are X86_Page_Map, and ARM_VCPU_InjectIrq.
+Some examples are `X86_Page_Map`, and `ARM_VCPU_InjectIrq`.

 The API documentation in the manual is divided into the following hierarchy:

 - System Calls
     - General System Calls
     - Debugging System Calls

-        * Benchmarking System Calls
+    - Benchmarking System Calls
 - Architecture-Independent Object Methods
 - x86-Specific Object Methods
     - General x86 Object Methods
     - IA32 Object Methods

-        * x86_64 Object Methods
+    - x86_64 Object Methods
 - ARM-Specific Object Methods
     - General ARM Object Methods
     - aarch32 Object Methods
     - aarch64 Object Methods

 The process of generating API docs is different between System Calls and Object Invocations, though each process has some parts in common.